 A fiddler, piano player, and step dancer perform at the Celtic Music Interpretive Centre.

-Dozens of saltwater beaches with warm water are great for swimming, building sandcastles, or searching for beach glass.
-Cabot Links is a new golf course in Inverness where every hole offers an ocean view and it is already getting rave reviews.
+Dozens of uncrowded saltwater beaches with warm water are great for swimming, building sandcastles, or searching for beach glass.
+Cabot Links and Cabot Cliffs are new golf courses in Inverness with spectacular ocean views and they are getting rave reviews.
 There are many options for kayaking, cycling, sailing, whale watching, fishing, or hiking.
+Eagle Eye Outfitters offers equipment rentals and tours.
 The Cape Mabou trails explore an undeveloped part of the coast and a trail map is available for sale at local businesses.
 West Mabou beach has a series of short hiking trails.
 The Celtic Shores Coastal Trail is great for hiking, bicycling, and ATVs.
 You’ll see eagles everywhere, and might also spot moose, deer, or black bears.
-You can also take whale watching trips.
 Fish for salmon, pick wild strawberries or blueberries, or if you know how to identify them, chanterelle mushrooms.

 In Cape Breton and just over the causeway, you can find my work, and that of many wonderful local artists and artisans, at these galleries: